danielcayer/F5-Symposium-2022-301a/docs/class8/module10/lab1.rst

 ..
 NOTE::

-   The reason we have to define an HSL destination is because the is no way to assign a protocol to a pool.
+   The reason we have to define an HSL destination is because there is no way to assign a protocol to a pool.

-Go to **System > Logs > Configurations > Log Destinations** and create a HSL destination named **hsl\_logging\_dest** of a type **Remote High-Speed Log** and the pool name is **logging\_pool**
+Go to **System > Logs > Configurations > Log Destinations** and create a HSL destination named **hsl\_logging\_dest** of a type **Remote High-Speed Log** and the pool name is **logging\_pool**.

 Formatted Log Destination
 ~~~~~~~~~~~~~~~~~~~~~~~~~